 (c) Knowledge or experience in contracting with government ordering offices.

-(3) A legible copy of certification by the Ohio secretary of state indicating that the entity is registered as a nonprofit corporation according to sections 1702.01 and 1702.58 of the Revised Code, and
+(3) A legible copy of certification by the Ohio secretary of state indicating that the entity is registered as a nonprofit corporation according to Chapter 1702. of the Revised Code, and